Public Transport, Adelaide

-Route 99c is a useful free bus service for getting around the centre of Adelaide.
-The bus operates in a clockwise and anticlockwise direction.
+Route 99A/C (anitclockwise and clockwise respectively) is a useful free bus service for getting around the centre of Adelaide.

 While the area covered can be done on foot the bus service is a very welcome alternative when its wet or Adelaide temperatures sore towards or past 40 degrees centigrade which happens regularly in summer.